-This is plan of action for everything, really.
+This is a plan of action for everything, really.

-We have been putting away as much as we can to save so at least we will have a small amount put away.
-Unfortunately, like I said its not nearly what we were hoping for.
+We have been putting away as much as we can to save, so at least we will have a small amount put away.
+Unfortunately, as I said, it’s not nearly what we were hoping for.
 You never know!
 Maybe my affiliate links will do really well between now and then!
-(If you want you can use my Amazon and Target links to make a purchase and I will get some money!
+(If you want, you can use my Amazon and Target links to make a purchase, and I will get some money!
 You can also use these links to sign up for Rakuten and a Capital One Bank account- both of which I use myself and highly suggest to save money)

 We may have to severely dip into our emergency fund to pay for this baby and possibly go into some debt.
-Even if that happens, we are trying to limit that amount as much as possible.
+But, even if that happens, we are trying to limit that amount as much as possible.

-Its a struggle to balance the fact that we don’t want to go into debt but I also need to take care of myself and make sure that my postpartum period and back-to-work time doesn’t take too much of a toll physically and emotionally.
-After all, I am only human and money is not everything.
+It’s a struggle to balance the fact that we don’t want to go into debt, but I also need to take care of myself and make sure that my postpartum period and back-to-work time don’t take too much of a toll physically and emotionally.
+After all, I am only human, and money is not everything.
 This has caused me to make some funny financial decisions that I would not ordinarily make.

 Here are some ways that I am working on minimizing expenses while on my unpaid maternity leave:

-- Stocking my freezer- I am spending more on my grocery budget now to buy ingredients to stock my freezer with ready made meals.
-This will allow me to eat properly and healthy and minimize or eradicate the need for take-out or restaurant meals for my family.
-Although I would not ordinarily spend more that I don’t necessarily have to save in the future I think in this case it would help.
+- Stocking my freezer- I am spending more on my grocery budget now to buy ingredients to stock my freezer with ready-made meals.
+This will allow me to eat properly and healthily and minimize or eradicate the need for take-out or restaurant meals for my family.
+Although I would not ordinarily spend more that I don’t necessarily have to save in the future, I think in this case it would help.

-- Buying ready-made and processed foods- Next week I am planning on going to the store and buying a lot of ready-made (and usually more expensive) foods.
-Examples include hot dogs, frozen pizza, cans of sauce, tuna etc. I am planning on using these to feed my kids and myself.
-Although, I usually do my best to make most things from scratch (for health and finances) I will rely on these instead of having to resort to take-out.
-Since we only keep kosher, take-out food is extremely expensive and will very, very quickly make our expenses rise exponentially if we fall into that trap too often.
-No $1 McDonalds meals for us!
-We really can’t afford pizza etc too often so I hope that having these foods ready to go will help us from having to rely on them.
+- Buying ready-made and processed foods- Next week I plan to go to the store and buy a lot of ready-mades (and usually more expensive) foods.
+Examples include hot dogs, frozen pizza, cans of sauce, tuna, etc. I am planning on using these to feed my kids and myself.
+Although I usually do my best to make most things from scratch (for health and finances), I will rely on these instead of having to resort to take-out.
+Since we only keep kosher, take-out food is extremely expensive and will very quickly make our expenses rise exponentially if we fall into that trap too often.
+No $1 McDonald’s meals for us!
+We really can’t afford pizza etc., too often, so I hope that having these foods ready to go will help us from having to rely on them.

-- Stocking up on Paper Good and other non-perishables- I do my best to reduce the amount pf paper goods, paper towels, and plastics that I use both for the environments sake and because of the cost.
-However, when it comes to having a baby I have decided to throw that out the window.
+- Stocking up on Paper Good and other non-perishables- I do my best to reduce the number of paper goods, paper towels, and plastics that I use both for the sake of the environment and because of the cost.
+However, when it comes to having a baby, I have decided to throw that out the window.
 I will be buying disposable dishes, silverware, paper towels to have in the house.
 I don’t have a dishwasher so having to wash dishes is something that is a struggle for me.
-So at this point in my life I have decided to put my sanity before the environment and money and allow myself to buy these things.
+So, I have decided to put my sanity before the environment and money and allow myself to buy these things at this point in my life.
 Flame away!

 - Buying things on Black Friday and Cyber Monday– yup!
-I did that.
-Especially at Target.
-At one point in that week of deals, Target had a 15% off deal on many baby things.
-I decided to by some basics that I know I will needs to make sure that I took full advantage of the deal.
-I didn’t go overboard but I definitely bought all the things I thought I would need.
+I did that, especially at Target.
+Target had a 15% off deal on many baby things at one point in that week of deals.
+I decided to buy some basics that I know I will need to make sure that I took full advantage of the deal.
+I didn’t go overboard, but I definitely bought all the things I thought I would need.

-- Giveaways- I spent a few minutes every day (OK, a little more than that but I wasn’t doing anything else) entering giveaway on Twitter, Facebook and Instagram to see what I can win.
-I didn’t win the lottery but I did win $25 to Amazon and $35 to Target plus a kids book.
-I count this as a win because I did this all during “down time” that would have ordinarily been wasted like waiting for the kids bus, sitting on the floor outside my kids room waiting for them to fall asleep, at appointments etc. Maybe I’ll even win some more!
+- Giveaways- I spent a few minutes every day (OK, a little more than that, but I wasn’t doing anything else) entering giveaways on Twitter, Facebook, and Instagram to see what I can win.
+I didn’t win the lottery, but I did win $25 to Amazon and $35 to Target plus a kid’s book.
+I count this as a win because I did this all during “downtime” that would have ordinarily been wasted, like waiting for the kid’s bus, sitting on the floor outside my kid’s room waiting for them to fall asleep, at appointments, etc. Maybe I’ll even win some more!

-Despite all these things, there is nothing that will make this work besides for making a lot of money so I am doing my best to work as many overtime hours as I can in the next few weeks.
-My husband is also working on his side hustle trying to get as much as he can.
-Ultimately, it will be what will be.
-Sometimes there I not much that we can do besides for mitigate the damage and hope that we are able to squeak through without too much credit card debt.
+Despite all these things, nothing will make this work besides making a lot of money, so I am doing my best to work as many overtime hours as I can in the next few weeks.
+My husband is also working on his side hustle, trying to get as much as he can.
+Ultimately, it will be what it will be.
+Sometimes, we cannot do much besides mitigating the damage and hope that we can squeak through without too much credit card debt.